ApexRMS/wisdm/docs/_scenarios/section2.md

 4. Background Data Generation
 5. Prepare Training/Testing Data
 6. Variable Reduction
+7. Models
-7. Models - Generalized Linear Model
+    * Generalized Linear Model (GLM)
-7. Models - Generalized Additive Model (GAM): New transformer for building GAMs using methods and defaults described in [Valavi et al., 2021](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecm.1486).
+    * Boosted Regression Trees (BRTs): New transformer for building BRT models using methods and defaults described in [Valavi et al., 2021](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecm.1486).
 See Appendix 2 for code and model development details.
-7. Models - Boosted Regression Trees (BRTs): New transformer for building BRT models using methods and defaults described in [Valavi et al., 2021](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/ecm.1486).
-See Appendix 2 for code and model development details.
-7. Models - Random Forest
+    * Random Forest
-7. Models - Maxent
+    * Maxent
 8. Apply Model
+9. Ensemble Model

 Here are some short descriptions of each stage:
 1. <u>Prepare Multiprocessing</u>: Generates a tiling raster that will be used by subsequent transformers to divide spatial data into smaller chunks for parallel processing.
 Required inputs: Template Raster File.
 Outputs: Spatial Multiprocessing Tiling Raster.